Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Classifier Two-Sample Tests for Goodness-of-Fit Assessment

-where $\Phi(\cdot)$ denotes the standard normal cumulative distribution function. \end{enumerate} To derive Equation (\ref{eq:3.2}), notice that $\acc_i \sim \bernoulli (\acc_i \mid p_i)$ where $p_i = 1/2$ is the probability of correctly classifying some $\mathbf{u}_i$ in the test set when $H_0$ is true.
+where $\Phi(\cdot)$ denotes the standard normal cumulative distribution function.
+To derive Equation (\ref{eq:3.2}), observe that $\acc_i \sim \bernoulli (\acc_i \mid p_i)$ where $p_i = 1/2$ is the probability of correctly classifying some $\mathbf{u}_i$ in the test set when $H_0$ is true.
 In this setting, Equation (\ref{eq:3.2}) follows from the fact that